Wild Rice Salad with Roasted Vegetables and Lemon-Tahini Dressing

 (So in case the worst happens, I’m going to make a killing being the exclusive vendor for wild rice, sour cherries, and ancho chiles in Paris.)

-Since it’s something more readily found in North America than in France, I bring wild rice back to with to serve to friends who always love it – and are surprised when I tell them that wild rice, or riz sauvage, isn’t really rice at all, but grass.
+Since it’s something more readily found in North America than in France, I bring wild rice back to serve to friends who always love it – and are surprised when I tell them that wild rice, or riz sauvage, isn’t really rice at all, but grass.

 Whatever you call it, it’s been my go-to meal for the last few days.
 And no, it can’t be frozen.
 Which, considering the state of my freezer, it probably a good thing.